A narrowing of AI research?: Conclusion

 We conclude by highlighting three important challenges standing on the way of these policies.

-First, there is an \textit{incentive problem}: policymakers face a similar dilemma to AI researchers: they have incentives to support those AI technologies with the greatest present potential because they are more likely to produce economic impacts and help develop competitive AI industries.
+First, there is an \textit{incentive problem}.
+Policymakers face a similar dilemma to AI researchers: they have incentives to support those AI technologies with the greatest present potential because they are more likely to produce economic impacts and help develop competitive AI industries.
 The notion of an AI global race provides an additional geopolitical push to focus on today's state-of-the-art technologies at the expense of investments in technological diversity that may yield benefits in the future or be captured by other organisations or countries.
-Such externalities could be internalised if policymakers in different countries coordinated their activities, but the perception of a global AI race will hinder such coordination.

-Second, there is an \textit{information problem}: even if they overcame the incentive problem, policymakers would need to develop strategies to identify suitable research lines that could help preserve thematic diversity in AI.
+Second, there is an \textit{information problem}.
+Even if they overcame the incentive problem, policymakers would need to develop strategies to identify suitable research lines that help preserve thematic diversity \citep{aghion2009science}.
 Here, they face an information asymmetry with researchers and businesses that have private information about the quality of their research (including its uniqueness and how it could help to diversify AI research) and are thus able to behave opportunistically to secure funding.
-The fact that strategies to preserve thematic diversity will tend to focus on ideas and communities outside of the research mainstream that are harder to assess reduces their success prospects, and increases the likelihood of wasting resources and distorting research efforts in unproductive directions.
+Strategies to preserve thematic diversity will tend to focus on ideas and communities outside of the research mainstream that are harder to assess reduces their success prospects, and increases the likelihood of wasting resources and distorting research efforts in unproductive directions.

-Third, there is a \textit{scale problem}: most public research budgets are small compared to the R\&D budgets of the private sector and in particular large technology companies.
+Third, there is a \textit{scale problem}.
+Most public research budgets are small compared to the R\&D budgets of the large technology companies \citep{lundvall_chinas_2022}.
 Targeted efforts to steer the trajectory of AI research and increase its diversity are unlikely to have significant impacts unless they are complemented by allied policies to steer technology development and adoption in the private sector.
-This could include regulatory interventions that penalise algorithmic failures, the environmental costs of AI systems and heavy usage of personal data, thus giving the private sector incentives to develop and adopt alternative techniques.
-Another option would be to increase the supply and diversity of AI talent to bolster the `public interest AI sphere` and increase the demographic diversity of the AI workforce in industry, contributing indirectly to a diversification in the technological trajectories that are explored.
+This could include regulatory interventions that penalise algorithmic failures, the environmental costs of AI systems and heavy usage of personal data, thus giving the private sector incentives to develop and adopt alternative techniques \citep{acemoglu2011diversity}.